zcysxy/js-rock-paper-scissors/README.md

-# js-rock-paper-scissors
+# Rock Paper Scissors

-I dare you to play a Live or Die game with me ; )
+> This is a project for [the Odin Project](https://www.theodinproject.com/)

+Wanna play a simple Rock Paper Scissors game?